outdreamer/build-a-cure-1/README.md

 	18. how come youre the only person who came up with this in all of human history?

 		- I decided to try to automate problem-solving once I saw patterns in the rules people used to solve problems, and once I found an example proof of concept, I pursued it.
-Alternatively, if you don't have thoughts like that or any thoughts at all, you can try some caffeine.
+Alternatively, if you don't have human thoughts like that, or if you don't have human sources of joy/motivation, such as caring about protecting other people enough to try, or intellectual curiousity, or believing in yourself, you can try some caffeine.

 ## Problem-solving Insight Paths